Igigog/Weird_Tasks_Framework/DOC.md

 }
 ```

 Two sets.
-The ones without `entity_` you can add to your CACHE, like we did with `on_complete`.
 The ones with `entity_` will be sent to the controller, if it has corresponding function.
+Other ones are purely for your scripting needs, WTF does not interact with them directly.

 ## Addendum.
 What if I want more?